groundedsage/clj-chatbot-ui/README.md

 I have made some minor modifications to the UI and UX and will do a full redesign once all the base issues are resolved.

-## Preparations required to develop

-This currently depends on a local build of Datahike.

-You will need to clone the [repository](https://github.com/replikativ/datahike)

-`git checkout 638-improve-connection-handling` to switch to the branch used for this build.

-Run `bb jar` to build it.

-Update the jar filename and location in `deps.edn` `io.replikativ/datahike {:local/root "../../scratch/datahike/target/datahike-0.6.1587.jar"}`

 ## Run the application

 `yarn` to install Tailwind and other javasscript dependencies